 As a country, we've grown accustomed to living beyond our means.
 The Government's tax revenues are rarely enough to fulfill its generous spending promises, so every year Britain runs a large budget deficit.
-The rest of the money needs to be borrowed, and as taxpayers, we're the guarantee on the loan.
-The Government borrows money by promising that we will pay it back through future taxation.
+The money we can't raise from taxation needs to be borrowed, and as taxpayers, we're the guarantee on the loan.
+Every year, this budget deficit is added to our national debt.

 In 1997 Labour inherited a budget that was actually in balance.
-After a turbulent decade, the public finances had been brought under control and our income matched our outgoings.
+After a painful and turbulent decade under the Tories, the public finances had finally been brought under control.
 But after four years in office Gordon Brown took out the country's credit card and let rip.
-By the end of the last financial year our annual deficit had ballooned to £90 billion.
+By the end of 2009-10 our annual deficit had ballooned to £170.8 billion.

 This graph shows how the UK's budget deficit has fluctuated as a percentage of the country's economic output (GDP):